stolostron/rhacm-docs/manage_applications/migrate_subscriptions.md

 # Migrating subscriptions from previous versions

-If you are upgrading to {{site.data.keyword.mcm_notm}} {{site.data.keyword.version_cp}} and you have subscriptions for deploying and managing application resources, upgrade your subscriptions to indicate whether each subscription must be deployed locally or not.
+If you are upgrading to Red Hat Advanced Cluster Management for Kubernetes {{site.data.keyword.version_cp}} <!--this file might not be applicable, not sure what to do--> and you have subscriptions for deploying and managing application resources, upgrade your subscriptions to indicate whether each subscription must be deployed locally or not.
 {:shortdesc}

 With version {{site.data.keyword.version_cp}}, a `spec.placement.local` field is added for the subscription resource spec.
 This field is used to indicate whether a subscription resource must be deployed locally (`spec.placement.local: true`) or not (`spec.placement.local: false`).